Little Monsters (1989 film)

-Little Monsters is a 1989 American comedy film starring Fred Savage and Howie Mandel and directed by Richard Alan Greenberg.
-It tells the story of a boy who befriends a real-life "monster under the bed" and discovers a secret world of monsters who sneak into children's bedrooms at night to pull pranks on them.
-Although the film failed critically and financially, receiving a limited theatrical release due to Vestron’s bankruptcy, it obtained a cult following on home video and is considered a requisite title in the gateway horror genre.
+Little Monsters is a 1989 American fantasy comedy film starring Fred Savage and Howie Mandel and directed by Richard Alan Greenberg.
+The screenplay was written by Terry Rossio and Ted Elliott, and it tells the story of a young boy named Brian Stevenson, who befriends a real-life "monster under the bed" named Maurice and discovers a secret world of monsters who sneak into children's bedrooms at night to pull pranks on them.
+Although the film failed financially, receiving a limited theatrical release due to Vestron’s bankruptcy, it obtained a cult following on home video.

 Plot

-Brian Stevenson, an 11-year-old boy, and his family has just moved to suburban Boston, and he feels isolated in his new neighborhood.
-One morning, Brian finds himself blamed and wrongfully punished for several things he did not do.
-Insisting on his innocence, he blames his 8-year-old younger brother, Eric, who claims to have seen a monster the night before.
-At school, Brian gets into a fight with bully Ronnie Coleman.
-That night, upon returning to Eric's room to sleep for a bet, Brian finds the room in shambles, and sees the TV remote supernaturally slide and disappear under the bed.
-The next morning, Eric and his friend Todd find Brian on the living room couch and joke about Brian being unable to sleep the entire night in Eric's room.
-Brian bets Eric "double or nothing" to sleep in Eric's room another night.
-The next night, a determined Brian sets booby traps, and leaves cheese Doritos as bait to attract the alleged "monster."
+11-year-old Brian Stevenson and his family move to suburban Boston, where he feels isolated in his new neighborhood.
+One morning, Brian finds himself blamed for several pranks he did not do; Brian blames his 6-year-old younger brother Eric, who claims to have seen a monster the night before.
+At his new school, Brian gets into a fight with bully Ronnie Coleman.

+Brian makes a bet to stay in Eric's bedroom, but later finds it in shambles, and sees a TV remote supernaturally disappear under Eric's bed.
+The next morning, Eric and his friend Todd find Brian sleeping in the living room and joke about Brian being unable to sleep the entire night in Eric's room.
+Brian makes a bet to sleep in Eric's room one more night.

-Brian succeeds in trapping the monster intruder: a blue-skinned humanoid named Maurice.
+Brian sets booby traps, succeeding in trapping the monster Eric saw- a blue-skinned humanoid named Maurice.
 Though initially scared, Brian soon discovers that he and Maurice share the same interests and befriends him.
 Brian also learns that sunlight causes the monsters to collapse into piles of clothes.
-Over several nights, Maurice shows him a fun time in the monster world beneath Eric's bed.
-It consists of every child's dream: all the junk food and video games available, with no adults to supervise.
+Over several nights, Maurice takes Brian into the supernatural monster world through a portal under his bed.
+The monster world is filled with junk food and video games, with no adults to supervise.
 It also has innumerable staircases leading to the spaces beneath children's beds, from which the monsters cause trouble.

-Maurice and Brian have fun making mischief in other people's homes, and Brian also befriends a girl named Kiersten at his school.
-However, at the same time, Brian also begins to notice Maurice's ways of causing mischief can go too far sometimes, as evidenced when Maurice eats Kiersten's papers for an important science project she was working on, causing her to get a grade of zero.
+Maurice and Brian have fun making mischief in other people's homes during the night, and Brian also befriends a girl named Kiersten at his school.
+However, Brian begins to notice Maurice's ways of causing mischief can go too far sometimes.
 Brian also becomes disheartened when he believes that his parents may possibly get a divorce.